Scopsula/Labyrinth/README.md

 <img width="1847" height="938" alt="Level 0" src="https://github.com/user-attachments/assets/81c876f2-ccfb-4e71-97da-84e9564c607e" />

-This is a small Labyrinth game with theming options.
+This is a small Backrooms / Labyrinth game with theming options using illwill.

 Tiles are 10x5 and additional matching can be created in chars/{level}/match.
 Logic for level specific themeing (e.g ceillings) can be editted in src/style.nim.